Ouxsoft/LivingMarkup/docs/module-development.md

 # Module Development
-Modules are classes that elements are instantiated as in LHTML5.
-They are simple to make and allow L.
+In LHTML5, Modules are classes that elements are instantiated as.
+Fortunately, they're as simple to make as any other class.

+## PHP Module Class
-The `Configuration` defines the location of modules based on namespace.
-The packaged modules can be found inside the `/modules` directory.
-Modules defined using the `{name}` in `class_name` should be withing their own sub folder.
+To make a new module you must first make a class.
+New modules can be loaded anywhere within a composer autoload accessible namespace.
+For ease of use the packaged modules are located inside the `/modules` directory.
+And modules defined using the `{name}` in their  `modules:types:*:class_name` are isolated to it's own sub folder within that directory.
+Here's the basic syntax of a module class.

+***The module is required to extend the abstract class `\LivingMarkup\Module`.***

 ```php
 <?php